AnthonyCxx/Notes-and-Writeups/C++/Advanced/Lambda Expressions.md

 ```

 ## Using Lambdas as Function Parameter
-A function can take another function as a paramter, which is often
+A function can take another function as a paramter.
+This is common

 ## Capture Clauses and Capture Lists